 Most of these modifications have more of an impact on playability than they do on tone, but if for nothing more than academic interest, I think they’re worth noting.

-Arguably the most distinguishing feature of Stevie’s beloved Strat (pictured left) was it’s D shaped neck.
+Arguably the most distinguishing feature of Stevie’s beloved Strat was its D shaped neck.
 Modern Fender Strats typically have a ‘C’ shaped neck profile.
 Some – like my Fender Elite Strat – have a neck profile that shifts from a ‘C’ on the lower frets up to a ‘D’ on the higher frets.
 The idea behind this, is that you have better control at both ends of the neck.

 To find a ‘D’ shaped neck on a modern Fender Stratocaster is pretty rare.
 Typically, they’re found on Gibson Les Pauls.
 As such, ‘D’ shaped necks tend to be thicker and deeper.
 This was very much the case with ‘Number One’.

 When I’ve played guitars with these necks in the past, I’ve always found them cumbersome.
 I personally struggle to control them and I find that my playing suffers as a result.
 Luckily for him, Stevie Ray Vaughan had huge hands and so the chunky neck didn’t pose a problem.

 The good news, is that the neck shape of your guitar has no impact on your tone.
 It only has an impact on the way your guitar feels and plays.
 So you don’t need to rush out and buy a new guitar or neck to sound like Stevie Ray Vaughan.

 What is more important for tone, is the wood from which your guitar’s neck is made.
 ‘Number One’ had a rosewood fingerboard, as did all bar one of Stevie Ray Vaughan’s Strats.
 Rosewood is typically associated with warmer tones than maple, the latter having a brighter and sharper sound.